 - give others a sincere sense of their importance

-Some of Carnegie's advice may not work these days, such as "never tell anyone they are wrong" which does not make sense at all.
-But, his advice on listening well to others is a proven method in managing people and influencing them.
+Some of Carnegie’s advice may not work these days, such as “never tell anyone they are wrong” which does not make sense at all.
+But, his advice on listening well to others is a proven method of managing people and influencing them.

 #3 Provide functional equipment and a conducive work environment.

 Have you had a photocopier that stopped working or a printer that suddenly fails when you needed it most?
-It may seem like it's easy to find a solution for it, but office documents have proprietary and confidential information.
-An employee can't just go to the nearest computer shop and use their facilities to print documents with sensitive information.
+It may seem like it’s easy to find a solution to it, but office documents have proprietary and confidential information.
+An employee can’t just go to the nearest computer shop and use their facilities to print documents with sensitive information.

-And, the situation is aggravated by managers and bosses who do not have the patience and ability to correctly assess the problem, and would start blaming the employee for the delay.
+And, the situation is aggravated by managers and bosses who do not have the patience and ability to correctly assess the problem and would start blaming the employee for the delay.

-It's also important to create a work environment that allows employees to work with efficiency and ease.
-Make sure the work area is clean and tidy, and that it's not expose to extreme temperature and loud noises.
+It’s also important to create a work environment that allows employees to work with efficiency and ease.
+Make sure the work area is clean and tidy, and that it’s not exposed to extreme temperature and loud noises.

 #4 Give your employees greater control and a sense of ownership over their work.

 Let your staff work out their individual schedules.
 While you know the work better than anyone, give your less experienced staff the chance to impress the hell out of you.
-You spent time in training them.
+You spent time training them.
 So, give them the time to learn the ropes on their own.
 As they become better at their jobs, they will make sure you will see how much they have improved and that they deserve to be part of your team.